-To create a marble effect, make slime in three different colours and plait or twist them together.
-And to make your slime sparkle, mix in some glitter!
+Wondering how to make slime with a marble effect?
+Make slime in three different colours and plait or twist them together, then mix in some glitter!

 - 100 ml of PVA glue